UPPS 02.01.12 - Tuition and Fees Refund Appeal Policy

 Following the appeal approval, the assistant or associate registrar will request a payment be made:

 to Texas State University for installments, if the student has a balance;

-to the student, mailed to his or her permanent address; or
+to the student, mailed to their permanent address; or

 as a direct deposit to the student’s bank account if the student has set up a direct deposit option.

 All documentation will be filed in the Office of the University Registrar in compliance with the state’s Records Retention Policy.
 After that time, all records will be destroyed.

 REVIEWERS OF THIS UPPS